 Think about what doesn’t work for you.
-Are there things that happen or you do that get you started off on the wrong foot?
-That pull you off-track or out of stride?
+Are there things that happen or you do that get you started on the wrong foot?
+Does that pull you off-track or out of stride?

 Time to Build Your Ultimate Morning Routine!

-You’ve had a look at the menu, now it’s time to decide what you’re going to have.
+You’ve had a look at the menu; now it’s time to decide what you will have.
 It’s time to create your ultimate morning routine.

-Remember, like with anything in life, there’s no one-size-fits all approach.
+Remember: Like with anything in life, there is no one-size-fits-all approach.
 If you’re:

 - Someone who thrives from positive energy, make sure whatever you do first gives you that burst of positivity.

-- Someone who needs to have a plan, then try the three Post-it strategy or create your plan for the day.
+- Someone who needs a plan, try the three Post-it strategy or create your plan for the day.

-- Someone who needs to physically exert yourself, go for that morning run or hike.
+- Someone who needs to physically exert themselves, go for that morning run or hike.